Textualize/textual/docs/guide/compound.md

 === "todo_item.py"

-    ```py hl_lines="126 135 140 170-171 180 185 212 218 240-242"
+    ```py hl_lines="17 39 48 53 83-84 93 98 142 148 170-172"
-    --8<-- "docs/examples/guide/compound/todo_item.py"
+    --8<-- "docs/examples/guide/compound/todo_item_without_css.py"
     ```

+    1. The default styling should go here but we omit it for the sake of brevity.
-    1. We use this custom message `DueDateChanged`, instead of `DatePicker.Selected`, for when the app user changes the date by which this todo item is due.
+    2. We use this custom message `DueDateChanged`, instead of `DatePicker.Selected`, for when the app user changes the date by which this todo item is due.
+    3. We use this custom message to let the container app / screen know that the todo item has had its date cleared.
-    2. We use this custom message to let the container app / screen know that the todo item has been marked off as completed.
+    4. We use this custom message to let the container app / screen know that the todo item has been marked off as completed.
-    3. We use methods from the compound widgets to communicate with them.
+    5. We use methods from the compound widgets to communicate with them.
-    4. This is an example of a sub-widget message that is intercepted and replaced with a richer alternative.
+    6. This is an example of a sub-widget message that is intercepted and replaced with a richer alternative.
-    5. This is a more complex example of a sub-widget message that is intercepted and replaced with a richer alternative, while also letting the widget know that it needs to update itself.
+    7. This is a more complex example of a sub-widget message that is intercepted and replaced with a richer alternative, while also letting the widget know that it needs to update itself.
-    6. The property attribute `date` enables programmers to interact with the due date of the todo item without having to assume anything about the internals of the widget.
+    8. The property attribute `date` enables programmers to interact with the due date of the todo item without having to assume anything about the internals of the widget.
-    7. This method resets the status message to an indication of how many days are left till the due date of the item.
+    9. This method resets the status message to an indication of how many days are left till the due date of the item.
-    8. This method allows programmers to set custom status messages in the todo item.
+    10. This method allows programmers to set custom status messages in the todo item.

-    9. We use this custom message to let the container app / screen know that the todo item has had its date cleared.
+=== "todo_item_css.css"

+    ```sass
+    --8<-- "docs/examples/guide/compound/todo_item_css.css"
+    ```

 === "todo_item_demo.py"